 Basil Basics bridges the love of Cooking, Cast Iron, Garage Sales, and the general love of the outdoors.
 Growing, harvesting, and cooking with fresh Basil.

-How does Garage Sales fit in, you might wonder?
+How how in the world does a Garage Sale fit in, you might wonder?
 Many that enjoy the outdoors find themselves visiting Garage Sales and Flea Markets.
 Finding odd and inexpensive flower pots.
-That just naturally blends into this subject.
-This is also an inexpensive way to fill your pots with something alive and green.
+Or perhaps you just pass them by not thinking of potential uses.
+Garage sales and flower pots just naturally blends into this subject.
+Growing basil is an inexpensive way to fill your pots with something alive, green, and useful.

 Cooking, and more specifically, cooking in cast iron is an added benefit.
 Especially when you have fresh organic ingredients to use.